madamov/Cron/test/Test_Cron/Components/Cron.4dbase/Documentation/Classes/Cron.md

 It defines how long the daemon management process should delay to the next checking loop.

 The default interval value is 60 seconds.

+**Note :**
+There are two interval settings which are `Cron`'s interval and `Daemon`'s interval.

+`Cron`'s daemon management process checks daemon list to find out daemons to execute.
+The `Cron`'s interval defines daemon management process execution cycle.
+The default is 60 seconds that means the process checks the dameon list every minute.

+The `Daemon`'s interval defines the interval of the daemon's execution cycle.
+If it is set to "at 12:00", the daemon method should be executed at noon every day.

+In the above case, there can be max 1 minute delay actualy the daemon is executed.
+Because when the daemon management process checks the list at 11:59:59, the next checking time will be 12:00:59, then the daemon is executed in this checking cycle.

+You need to change `Cron`'s interval short enough compared to any `Daemon`'s interval.
+For instance, when a `Daemon` is created whose interval is "every 5 secs", you will need to set the `Cron`s interval to 1 second.

 ---